-Secretary of State approval through the EFA must be sought before disposal of any freehold land and/or buildings.
-The Trust may dispose of any other fixed asset without the approval of the Secretary of State except for assets acquired by attracting a grant of over £20k individually or collectively.
-Assets may be available for disposal for a number of reasons, e.g
+Secretary of State approval through the DfE must be sought before disposal of any freehold land and/or buildings.
+Assets may be available for disposal for a number of reasons, e.g.

 - Beyond economical repair

 - No longer complying with Health and Safety requirements

 - No longer required due to changed procedures or functions

 - Not capable of running required software

 - Not fit for purpose